Leyland Historical Society

 The building was then known as St Marys Hall becoming for a time the Employment Exchange then during the war being used by the National Fire Service until in 1946.

 It was purchased by Frank Marsden for use as a garage and showroom.
 Thereafter, it was known as Leyland Garage, confusing since it was the main Ford dealership in the area.
 Whilst the name remains, the garage itself has recently sadly become a name of the past.
+Thanks to Chris Marsden for helping us update this part of the website.

 The Ship and the site of the Seven Stars